hwdsl2/setup-ipsec-vpn/docs/clients.md

 Find this line in the output: `default via X.X.X.X ...`.
 Write down this gateway IP for use in the two commands below.

-Exclude your VPN server's IP from the new default route (replace with actual value):
+Exclude your VPN server's public IP from the new default route (replace with actual value):

 ```bash
 route add YOUR_VPN_SERVER_PUBLIC_IP gw X.X.X.X